-- 25. A TEO must assign each of its courses to a classification listed in Table 1, "Delivery Classification", of Appendix 1.
+- 25. A TEO must assign each of its courses from an eligible programme or micro-credential to a classification listed in Table 1, "Delivery Classification", of Appendix 1.
 The content of the course (rather than its name) must determine the assignment. - 26.
 The TEC must validate each TEO's assignment of its courses to the appropriate course delivery classification.